thelifebeyond/MakeUC2020_Life_Beyond/README.md

 Some typical assignments include tracking mood daily with rating and number, tracking medication compliance, and writing any medication side effects in the journal.
 When patients cannot keep up with their treatment, their conditions worsen, sometimes resulting in re-institutionalization or even death.

 Our app makes it easier for patients to users to track their mood and medicine side effects.
 We also make it easier to communicate the contents of their daily journal to the therapist.
 An electronic safety plan has links to resources and allows users to call without dialing during a crisis.

+## Try It Out

+Please feel free to clone this project and open the index.html file on your local machine, as well as to browse the code here on GitHub.

 ## Inspiration